AdhuKumar/PRODIGY_WD_03/README.md

-This is a great start for a README file!
-I'll refine it a bit more and ensure it's well-structured and easy to read.

 ---

-# Sudoku Game - HTML, CSS, and JavaScript
+# Tic-Tac-Toe Web Application - HTML, CSS, and JavaScript

 ## Description

-This repository contains a fully functional Sudoku game built using HTML, CSS, and JavaScript.
-The game offers a classic Sudoku experience with a responsive design suitable for various devices.
+This repository contains a fully functional Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+The game offers a classic Tic-Tac-Toe experience with a responsive design suitable for various devices.

 ## Features

-- **Classic Sudoku Gameplay:** Enjoy the traditional Sudoku challenge of filling each row, column, and 3x3 block with numbers 1 to 9.
+- **Classic Tic-Tac-Toe Gameplay:** Enjoy the traditional Tic-Tac-Toe challenge of getting three in a row horizontally, vertically, or diagonally.
 - **Responsive Design:** The game adapts seamlessly to different screen sizes, ensuring a smooth playing experience on desktops, tablets, and mobile devices.
-- **New Game Button:** Easily start a fresh puzzle whenever you're ready for a new challenge.
+- **New Game Button:** Easily start a fresh game whenever you're ready for a new challenge.
-- **Optional Hint Functionality:** Implement a "Reveal" or "Hint" button that displays the solution or highlights potential conflicts, aiding players who get stuck.
-- **Winning Message:** Celebrate your success with a congratulatory popup when you solve the puzzle.
+- **Winning Message:** Celebrate your success with a congratulatory popup when you win the game.
+- **Draw Detection:** Receive a message when the game ends in a draw.

 ## How to Play

 1. Clone or download this repository.
 2. Open the `index.html` file in your web browser.
-3. Use the provided buttons or keyboard input to enter numbers into the Sudoku grid.
+3. Click on a cell in the Tic-Tac-Toe grid to place your mark.
+4. Alternate turns with another player or challenge yourself.
-4. Click "New Game" to start a new puzzle.
+5. Click "New Game" to start a new game.
-5. Click "Reveal" to display the solution (optional).

 ## Technologies Used

 - **HTML:** Structures the game's content and layout.
 - **CSS:** Styles the game's visual elements for an appealing look.
-- **JavaScript:** Adds interactivity and logic to the game, enabling user input, checking for valid moves, and implementing hints or winning messages.
+- **JavaScript:** Adds interactivity and logic to the game, enabling user input, checking for wins or draws, and implementing the new game functionality.

+---

+Feel free to suggest any further refinements or additions!